MicrosoftDocs/learn/learn-pr/azure/move-data-with-azure-data-box/includes/3-how-azure-data-box-family-works.md

    - Create an order in the portal, and specify the amount of data, source country, and destination region.

 1. **Receive the device from Azure Datacenter**
-   - The service assigns between one and five 8-TB BitLocker-encrypted SSDs (up to 35 TB of usable capacity) and ships them within 10 days.
+   - The service assigns from one to five 8-TB BitLocker-encrypted SSDs (up to 35 TB of usable capacity) and ships them within 10 days.
 If you need more than 35 TB, you can create more orders.
    - When you receive the disks, sign in to the Azure portal and go to the **Device Details** page for Data Box Disk.
 Get the passkey.
 Download the right version of the Data Box Disk unlocker tool for your operating system.

 1. **Set up and copy data to the device**
    - For the autonomous vehicle scenario, we recommend that you connect the disks directly to the onboard Linux or Windows computer in the car.
 With Azure Data Box Disk, you can connect multiple disks simultaneously and run multiple copy jobs in parallel.
    - Azure Data Box Disk supports Azure Block Blob, Azure Page Blob, Azure Files, and Managed Disks storage types for upload to Azure.
 The disks come with a predefined folder structure, based on the storage type.
 Copy data into the appropriate folder for your storage type: PageBlob, BlockBlob, AzureFile, or ManagedDisk.
    - Validate the files by running DataBoxDiskValidation.cmd, which is provided in the DataBoxDiskImport folder.
 Select option 1 to validate the files.
 If you have time, we recommend that you generate checksums by selecting option 2.
-Generating a checksum may take some time depending on the data size.
+Generating a checksum may take some time, depending on the data size.
    - The first three days are billed as a single day, as a grace period, with one-off shipping and order processing fees.
 After the first three days, there's a per-day cost for each SSD.

 1. **Ship device to Azure datacenter**